Neville Grant Walsh

-He has published 112 names in more than 80 peer-reviewed papers (see scholia).
+He has published the name of 112 new species of plants in more than 80 peer-reviewed papers.
 He has served on the working group (vascular plants) for the Council of Heads of Australasian Herbaria since 2005, and in 2010 served as its taxonomic advisor on the Campanulaceae family.
 He has also contributed his knowledge of plant communities in the Victorian Alps to the Mountain Invasion Research Network.
+He retired in 2023, but maintains an active interest in Australian plant taxonomy and ecology.